DesignSparkRS/iot-blockchain-demo/README.md

 The code in this repository is from a set of IoT Blockchain demonstrators constructed for [Electronica](https://electronica.de) 2018, built upon the Raspberry Pi platform and which integrate sensors and outputs, a private Ethereum network with supporting smart contracts, plus MQTT for real-time data.

-For further details, see [RS IoT Blockchain Demonstrators Part 1: Introduction](https://www.rs-online.com/designspark/rs-iot-blockchain-demonstrators-part-1-introduction).
+For a more detailed introduction, see [RS IoT Blockchain Demonstrators Part 1: Introduction](https://www.rs-online.com/designspark/rs-iot-blockchain-demonstrators-part-1-introduction).

 ## Purpose